Martin P. Mintchev: Career

 In 1995, Mintchev became assistant professor at the University of Alberta in Edmonton, Canada, with a joint appointment in the Departments of Electrical Engineering and Surgery.
 In 1997 he won the Whitaker Foundation Chair position in Biomedical Engineering at the University of Calgary, where he worked as full tenured professor for 25 years, and is currently Professor Emeritus.
+In 2013-2014 he was first-tier professor at the Free University of Bozen-Bolzano in South Tyrol, Italy, where he lectured in Computer architecture and Embedded systems.
 In 2020 he became professor and chair of Engineering at Howard Payne University in Texas, where he re-organized the existing Engineering science program, and established two new Bachelor of Science programs in Software Engineering and Biomedical Engineering.
 He is also President and Chief executive officer of EatLittle Inc., and Adjunct professor of Experimental surgery at the University of Alberta in Edmonton, Canada.

 In 2007, Mintchev was elected Fellow of the American Institute for Medical and Biological Engineering, Washington, DC.
 He is a Senior Member of IEEE, member of the American Gastroenterological Association, Distinguished Lecturer of IEEE (2010–2011), and a registered Professional engineer (APEGA and NSPE).
 He has been external reviewer of several widely used university textbooks on microelectronic circuits and biomedical signal processing, as well as for several professional societies, including IEEE, AGA, SPE, and BMES.

 In 2004 and 2006 Mintchev served as external reviewer for two of the most comprehensive books on Bulgarian history written by the Oxford University's Professor Richard J. Crampton.